 A: We are able to get the best semen count and motility with a sample collected in our office, however if this is not an option, we can supply a collection kit for home collection.
 We have a picture ID and a signed consent form in order to do so, and the specimen must be transported to the office NO LATER THAN 30 MINUTES from the time of collection.
 Semen analyses must always be scheduled with a specific appointment time.

 A: Payment is due at the time of service.
 If you have any financial issues with payment, please contact your billing representative to discuss options.

 Q: How do I know who to contact for financial questions?

 A: Our financial department staff can be contacted at the Summerlin office 702.254.1777.

 A: Your doctor will assess all of the diagnostic test results once they have been completed.
 At this time you will meet with him/her for a consultation.
 Based on these results, he/she will determine the best treatment plan for you and will be able to give you statistical data/percentages for conceiving.

 Q: My work schedule makes it hard for me to come in for multiple appointments.
 How am I going to get all of this done?

-A: We are open for blood draws at 6:30 am at the Sahara office.
+A: We are open for blood draws at 6:30 am at the Summerlin office.
 Appointments are available Mon-Fri from 7am-4pm.
-We have Saturday hours from 6:30a-12pm at our Sahara location for blood draws and ultrasounds.
+We have Saturday hours from 6:30a-12pm at our Summerlin location for blood draws and ultrasounds.
 We will work around your schedule to accommodate your needs.